reiver/star-wars-toy-photography/README.md

 ### Snow

-Snow, whether real or fake, can be used to create a scene for a _Star Wars toy photography_ photo.
+**Snow**, whether real or fake, can be used to create a scene for a _Star Wars toy photography_ photo.

 Here are some examples: